baileyp/advent-of-code-2020/README.md

 Once I got my head on straight, part 1 wasn't too bad.
 Given that part 2 was just part 1 but with a larger `n`, I just ran my solution as-is to see if it would work.
 It churned for a while and I didn't feel great about that so I killed the process and did a code review looking for performance optimizations.
 One such optimization was that, in my original version, I was storing *all* of the times a number had been spoken.
-But per the rules, we only need to know about the *previous two*, so I made that update so that the space consumption was much more responsible and it improved some of the time operations as well.
+But, per the rules, we only need to know about the *previous two*, so I made that update so that the space consumption was much more responsible and it improved some of the time operations as well.